karlyndiary/Global-Electronics-Retailer-Sales-and-Customer-Insights/README.md

 - **Retention Rates**: The highest retention rate was 89.45% in 2019, with significant fluctuations over the years, including 9.37% in 2021.

-- **Order Frequency by Customer**: The majority of customers (10,273) place between 1 and 9 orders, with only a small group (3) making 30+ orders.
+- **Order Frequency by Customers**: The majority of customers (10,273) place between 1 and 9 orders, with only a small group (3) making 30+ orders.
 There is a significant drop in engagement as the number of orders increases.

 ![Customer Dashboard](https://github.com/user-attachments/assets/ce5d49da-1945-4141-9b6a-6052bb691948)